Mount Samson, Queensland: Climate

 Mount Samson has a sub-tropical climate with very hot humid summers and mild, dry, sunny winters.
 Most rain falls during the height of summer, between November and February.
 Whilst summer maximum average temperatures generally linger around 30C, the summer months, like most of South East Queensland have some extremely hot days, sometimes as high as 40C.

 Facilities

 Samsonvale Hall is located on Winn Road on the opposite side from the primary school.

-The Moreton Bay Regional Council operates a mobile library service which visits the Mount Samson State School on Winn Road.
+The Moreton Bay City Council operates a mobile library service which visits the Mount Samson State School on Winn Road.

 Education

 Mount Samson State School is a government primary (Prep-6) school for boys and girls at 1060 Winn Road (27.2943°S 152.8512°E).
 In 2017, the school had an enrolment of 313 students with 26 teachers (20 full-time equivalent) and 16 non-teaching staff (9 full-time equivalent).
 It includes a special education program.

-The school has been described as a 'school without a town' due to the fact that it serves residents of nearby areas but indeed has no township.
-Despite this - or perhaps because of it - the school community is very close knit and supportive.

-Directly in front of Mount Samson State School sits Sparrow Early Learning, a long day care centre catering for children birth to school age, and Songbirds, a small music learning centre.
+There are no secondary schools in Mount Samson.
+The nearest government secondary schools are Bray Park State High School in Bray Park to the east and Ferny Grove State High School in Ferny Grove to the south-east.